jooyounggkim/jooyounggkim.github.io/_projects/p95_via_francigena.md

 share: true
 ---

-# Via Francigena by Bike: A Tale of Bikes and Beer
+# Via Francigena by Bike
 ### Open sidebar (button on top-left of map) or select waypoints to read about our journey!
 <style>
     .google-maps {